grantwilk/cs4981-gpu-accelerated-render/README.md

-# GPU/CUDA Accelerated 3D Wireframe Rendering Engine
+# GPU Accelerated 3D Wireframe Rendering Engine

 ## Summary
 This project is our group's final project for our CS4981 GPU Programming course.